 Key Stage 4

-Students in KS4 will follow one of the following routes dependent on their ability and which route is the most suitable, the web link to the specification is also displayed below.
+Students begin KS4 in Year 9 and will follow one of the following routes dependent on their ability and which route is the most suitable, the web link to the specification is also displayed below.

-Students can opt and apply for a Triple Science route at the end of Year 8.
+Students can opt and apply for a Separate Sciences route at the end of Year 8.
 Students on this route will complete three Science GCSE qualifications:

 Students will complete two Science GCSE qualifications: